October 30, 2024

 The trend of companies going remote is here to stay.

 Remote work isn't exactly new, but many companies are adopting it as a new addition to their job offerings.
-In fact, working from home has increased 173% since 2005, with over 4.7 million employees working from home half the time – if not more.
+In fact, it is estimated that by 2025, 32.6 million Americans will work remotely.

 While more companies are making the transition to working from home for benefits like less overhead, broader talent pool availability, and more work-life balance for employees, this transition comes with its own set of challenges.
-Communication has been listed as one of the top challenges for companies working remotely.
-In fact, 83% of companies lost a customer, missed a major deadline, or terminated an employee due to a communication issue in 2019.
+Remote team communication has been listed as one of the top challenges for companies working remotely.

 When employees are working in the same office with one another, team communication happens more organically than when working remotely.
 It’s easy to get a sense of where the company is headed and the key challenges faced when you’re chatting with coworkers from other departments over lunch or catching up at the water-cooler.
 For remote companies, keeping employees informed about the company direction and key challenges being faced takes deliberate effort and repetition.